joffy69-2/band-milestone/README.md

 Maybe they could be taking bookings

 Existing Features

+Five features/sections and a landing page/image
+contact form

+Feature "Meet the band" - showcase the band members to give a feel for the Real Faux Furs.
+Draw the viewer down the page.

+Feature "Gallery" - more images of the band in action.

+Feature "Gigs" Where, When, Buy, Buy, Buy

+Feature "Merchandise" viewers can browse a shop - probably just a drop in one in reality

+Feature "Audio" users can listen and download sample music

+Feature "Contact" a contact form to allow users to contact the band
 >Feature 1 - allows users X to achieve Y, by having them fill out Z

 > For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.